 While working on a Microsoft Excel workbook, users can open multiple worksheets and switch between them to perform different tasks on every worksheet.
 The created sheet tabs of an Excel workbook are default displayed at the bottom of the Excel window.
 It allows a user quick navigation between the sheet tabs.
 Sometimes, the sheet tabs may be mistakenly hidden and it bothers the user.
 So, it is necessary to get access to the hidden sheet tabs, and for this, you need to unhide them.
 In this article, I will show you how to unhide sheet tab in Excel.

-7 Effective Ways to Unhide Sheet Tab in Excel
+How to Unhide Sheet Tab in Excel: 7 Effective Ways

 1. Unhide Sheet Tab from View Tab

-Let’s say, we have got a workbook and mistakenly the user has pressed the keyboard and the whole window looks like this.
-The sheet tabs have been hidden also, unfortunately.
+Let’s say we have a workbook and, mistakenly, the user has pressed the keyboard, and the whole window looks like this.
+The sheet tabs have also been hidden, unfortunately.

-- First of all, go to the View tab> select Unhide Window option.
+- First of all, go to the View tab> select the Unhide Window option.

 - Here, select the workbook name you want to unhide and click OK.

-- Hence, your workbook and sheet tab will be restored.
+- Hence, your workbook and sheet tabs will be restored.